Read all the posts about this trip in backwards order (or better yet, start at the bottom and work up) here.

 And making a few "photos or it didn't happen" snapshots.

 As we pushed our bikes back toward the road, Tricia's rear tire exploded.
 She'd managed to pick up another huge cut in a nearly-new tire.
 We used another Park Tools tire boot (if you don't have some in your seat bag you're making a big mistake.
-Read about our experiences with them here) and carefully rolled the 25 downhill miles to the van.

 We saw some bigfoot tracks on the road, and briefly stopped to photograph them.